SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/send-test-email.md

 1. Go to the **Content** step.
 2. Click the **Send test** button in the lower left corner.
-3. Enter an e-mail address.
-You can add multiple e-mail addresses by using ; as separator.
+3. Enter an email address.
+You can add multiple email addresses by using ; as separator.
 4. Click **OK**.
 The email is sent to the specified addresses.

 ## What should I test?